zhejianglab/PrestoZL/README.md

    Use the following command to build the Docker image.
 Make sure you are in the directory where the Dockerfile is located.
    ```
-   docker build -t prestozj:latest .
+   docker build -t prestozl:latest .
    ```
-   This command will build the Docker image and tag it as `prestozj:latest`.
+   This command will build the Docker image and tag it as `prestozl:latest`.
 3. **Run the Docker Container**:

    Once the image is built, you can run a container from it.
 Here is an example command to run the container interactively.
    ```
-   docker run -itd --name=prestozj_latest --gpus all --network=host prestozj:latest /bin/bash
+   docker run -itd --name=prestozl_latest --gpus all --network=host prestozl:latest /bin/bash
-   docker exec -it prestozj_latest /bin/bash
+   docker exec -it prestozl_latest /bin/bash
    ```
-   These commands will create a Docker container named `prestozj_latest` and enter it.
+   These commands will create a Docker container named `prestozl_latest` and enter it.

 ## Usage